-The prostate is located at the base of the urinary bladder and in front of the rectum.
-Ultrasound-guided prostate biopsy is a procedure to sample prostate gland being considered at high risk for harboring prostatic cancer based on clinical diagnosis or digital rectal examination (DRE) or by serum prostate-specific antigen (PSA) elevation.
-Prostate biopsy can be performed via the transperineal The procedure can be guided by transrectal ultrasound alone or fusion with the MRI images.
+The prostate is located at the base of the urinary bladder and in front of rectum.
+Transrectal ultrasound guided prostate biopsy (TRUS) is a procedure to sample prostate gland being considered at high risk for harboring prostatic cancer on the basis of clinical diagnosis, digital rectal examination (DRE) or by serum prostate-specific antigen (PSA) elevation.
+Prostate biopsy can be performed via transrectal route.
+The procedure can be guided by TRUS alone or fusion with the MRI images.